dannielabutu/ML_Algorithm_CL/README.md

 # ML_Algorithm_CL
-The purpose of this project is to train a machine learning classifier from scratch
+The purpose of this project is to train a machine learning classifier from scratch using the Iis dataset